danish-pathan/Document-Scanner/README.md

 It utilizes contour detection and image thresholding for automatic document extraction, along with perspective transformation for correcting skew and perspective distortions, and image cropping and resizing for producing clean and well-framed digital copies.

-For examples of input images and the corresponding output results after scanning, please refer to the example_images.md document in this repository.
+For examples of input images and the corresponding output results after scanning, please refer to the "Input and Output.pdf" document in this repository.